Monviso

 Flora Ecosystems

 Vegetation zones ascend from larch forests at lower elevations through alpine meadows to pioneer communities on rocks and scree near the summit.
 The alpine meadows display exceptional wildflower diversity in July and August, with gentians, Alpine asters, and glacier buttercups creating colorful displays.
 The larch parkland at the treeline represents one of the finest examples of this vegetation type in the western Alps.
-Above 3,000 meters, only lichens and cushion plants survive the extreme conditions.
-The source area of the Po at Pian del Re maintains wet meadow communities fed by snowmelt and springs.
+The Alevé forest in the Varaita valley, within the park's territory, is the largest Swiss stone pine (Pinus cembra) forest in the Alps.
+[1] Above 3,000 meters, only lichens and cushion plants survive the extreme conditions.
+The source area of the Po at Pian del Re (2,020 m) maintains wet meadow communities fed by snowmelt and springs.

 Geology

 Monviso is composed of ophiolite rocks, fragments of ancient Tethyan oceanic crust metamorphosed during subduction and collision of tectonic plates.
 The distinctive green-blue schists and serpentinites give the mountain its characteristic dark appearance.
 The peak's pyramidal form results from glacial erosion of multiple cirques eating into the mountain from different directions.
 Active glaciers, though small and retreating, persist on the north face.
-The geological significance of the Monviso ophiolites for understanding plate tectonics has attracted geoscientists since the 19th century, and the area was designated a UNESCO Global Geopark.
+The geological significance of the Monviso ophiolites for understanding plate tectonics has attracted geoscientists since the 19th century, and the area is recognized under UNESCO's Man and Biosphere (MAB) programme as the Transboundary Biosphere Reserve of Monviso.
+[1]

 Climate And Weather